ntavelis/pretty-mix-notifications/readme.md

 ## Config Options

  Here is the full list of the supported configuration.
 You can also pass any valid [node-notifier](https://github.com/mikaelbr/node-notifier) option, that may not be listed here.
-Just keep in mind that not every options of node-notifier works in the **Windows platform**.
+Just keep in mind, that not every option of node-notifier works in the **Windows platform**.

  #### title
  The notification title.
-Defaults to **_Webpack Build_**.
+Defaults to **_Laravel-Mix build_**.

  #### logo
  The absolute path to the project logo to be displayed as a content image in the notification.
 Optional.